-Located just to the south of Malta, this charming village, lined with Victorian houses and surrounded by nature, is named after the small, peaceful Round Lake.
-Start off the day (or stop by for an afternoon treat) at Leah's Cakery, a bakery, cafe, and cake shop located in a historic storefront on George Ave.
+Located in the Town of Malta, this charming village, lined with Victorian houses and surrounded by nature, is named after the small, peaceful Round Lake.
+Start off the day (or stop by for an afternoon treat) at Leah's Cakery, a bakery, cafe, and cake shop located in a historic storefront.

 In a typical year Round Lake also hosts annual events, crafters markets, and live performances.
 Round Lake Auditorium dates back to the nineteenth century and houses the 1847 David Ferris Track Organ, the oldest and most sizeable three-manual organ in the country.

 Want to get lunch or dinner at a unique spot that's a bit more hidden away?
 Try The Iron's Edge at the Ballston Spa Country Club!
 The restaurant is known as Ballston Spa's Best Kept Secret, and for good reason—it's out of the way at the Country Club, but has some of the best food in the area.
 With menu highlights including buffalo rangoons, flat-iron steaks, seared Atlantic salmon, and chicken & waffles, it's sure to be a hit with everyone in your group.

 If you're looking for a specific piece to add to your collection or simply want to browse through some incredible antiques, Daisy Dry Goods is the place to visit.
 This locally-owned shop carries fine antiques, vintage collectibles, and a variety of unique items, including vintage clothing and accessories, books, homemade products, teapots and cups, kitchenware (including Fiestaware), and more.
 The shop is also conveniently located right in downtown Ballston Spa!